zarf-dev/zarf/docs/what-is-zarf.md

 ### (2) - You ship the package

 When it comes to remote / constrained / independent / air gapped systems, everyone's unique.
-Zarf doesn't have an opinion as to _how_ packages move just so long as you can them into your downstream environment.
+Zarf doesn't have an opinion as to _how_ packages move just so long as you can get them into your downstream environment.

 Find out more about what that _might_ look like in the "[Shipping a package](#shipping-a-package)" section.